Get a sterile sampling bottle:

 Chlorinated System: If the water system is normally chlorinated (city water, chlorinator, etc.), the sample MUST be collected in a special sampling bottle that contains a chemical to deactivate the chlorine.
 These bottles have white labels.

 Run the water at full force for at least two minutes.
 If the well has not been used for more than a day, run the water longer so that you will be sampling fresh water.
 Reduce the flow to one-third of full force and run again for about two minutes.

 Open the bottle and fill it to ABOVE the “fill line” or 100 mL mark, leaving about one half inch of head space.
 Be sure the bottle is held so that no water touching your hands enters the bottle and nothing other than the water being sampled touches the inside of the bottle or cap.
 Put the cap on immediately.

 Fill out the sampling slip as completely as you can.
 If the sample is for real estate or legal purposes, be certain that the street address and/or assessor’s parcel number are recorded on the form in the field “Sampling Point”.
 Write the bottle number (found in the upper right corner of the sampling slip) on the bottle label.

 Deliver the sample:

-Deliver the sample as soon as possible to the laboratory1.
+Deliver the sample as soon as possible to the laboratory.
 If you cannot deliver the sample to the lab within one hour, keep it in a refrigerator or ice chest.
+Deliver on ice.
 Do not expose the sample to direct sunlight for extended periods of time or allow it to get hot.
 If the sample is not delivered to us after sampling within the time illustrated in the list below, it is legally invalid.